kouroshrahimi/siesta_tutorials/README.md

-# siesta_tutorials
+# SIESTA/TRANSIESTA Tutorials
-Scripts and tutorials for SIESTA/TRANSIESTA DFT+NEGF package
+Here I will add tutorials and scripts for SIESTA/TRANSIESTA package

+[cif2fdf](cif2fdf): A tutorial on converting `.cif` format to siesta input format `.fdf`